Hale School: Controversies

-According to Edith Cowan, Western Australia's first female member of Parliament, the Act that evolved out Bishop Hale's School – the Church of England Collegiate School Act – co-existed with a public secular school instantiated under its own Act – the High School Act, creating two independent and theologically opposed legal entities.
+According to Edith Cowan, Western Australia's first female member of Parliament, the act that evolved out Bishop Hale's School – the Church of England Collegiate School Ordinance 1863 (29 Vict.
+No. 12) – co-existed with a public secular school instantiated under its own act – the High School Act 1876, creating two independent and theologically opposed legal entities.
 The latter then took the name "Hale School", the commencement date of 1858, and other propaganda associating itself with Bishop Hale, about which Cowan laments:

 "It is only those of us who remember Bishop Hale personally and his deeply spiritual and religious type of mind (yet broad and tolerant of the views of others) who can realise the travesty of giving his name to an institution whose foundations are so unmistakably opposite to the principles he invariably upheld.
 Can it be wondered at that the Diocesan Council takes exception, as do other members of the Church of England, to the present High or Hale School’s use of the old Bishop Hale’s School badge, to the foundation date on its new buildings and the incorrect statement that Bishop Hale founded the High School."

 Locations

 Bishop Hale's Collegiate School occupied buildings designed by Richard Roach Jewell in 1858 and situated on St Georges Terrace.
 The buildings eventually became known as The Cloisters.

-In 1914, the school moved to a more spacious site at Havelock Street, West Perth, opposite the Parliament of Western Australia.
+In 1914, the High School moved to a more spacious site at Havelock Street, West Perth, opposite the Parliament of Western Australia.
 Finally, in 1961, the school relocated to its current 480,000 m2 premises in Wembley Downs.